Stratadigm/tpi_rest/README.md

 ### DELETE ###

-DELETE : Response 204 No Content if successful
+DELETE : Response 202 Accepted if successful

 /user/{id}?email={email}&fullname={name} : GAE ignores request body in DELETE requests so need to use URL parameters